tedneward/ProfBlog/content/blog/2024/research-team.md

 As a practial research team, you need to put out *lots* of work, not just one "eureka" work.

 Are you looking for examples of practical R&D?
 Consider some of the ideas being put forth by [Microsoft Research](https://www.microsoft.com/en-us/research/), or [Oracle Labs](https://labs.oracle.com/pls/apex/r/labs/labs/projects).
 (For the record, MSR produced F#, and Oracle Labs is the group behind GraalVM.)
 IBM used to have a similar section, alphaWorks, which unfortunately got shut down a number of years ago due to IBM's inability to actually be successful.
 [Meta/Facebook](https://research.facebook.com/) has one, too.
 Does your company need to fund a multi-million (possibly -billion) dollar research group?
 Of course not.
 That's what companies with billions of dollars in their budget can afford to do.
-But, could a company of several hundreds in size put together a single team of 5 +/- 2 developers to iterate on ideas to make the company's technology a better return on investment?
+But a company of several hundreds in size can put together a single team of 5 +/- 2 developers to iterate on ideas to make the company's technology a better return on investment.

+Which brings up the last point: A practical research team needs to be extremely visible to the rest of the company in terms of the work they are doing and the research they are carrying out.
+Because a team of this nature is usually a "net negative" in terms of the company's financials (they draw a lot of money in and rarely generate any money back), socialiing the work and demonstrating the current iteration is crucial to demonstrating the value of the team.
+In addition, it's important for people to get their hands on what the research team is doing--putting alphas and betas out into the world (or at least into the world inside the company, if there's no interest in open-sourcing the efforts) is important both to the visibility of the team as well as a means of obtaining feedback around the ideas.